caiyih/bakaos/README.md

 _Still working in progress_

+_⚠️ WARNING: Many of the existing documents were written a long time ago and may not reflect the latest code base.
+We are unable to update them in time due to the lack of time and developers._

 For detailed documentations, please refer to the [`docs`](docs/README.md) directory(Only avaliable in Simplified Chinese).

-Documentations may not reflect the latest changes since this project is still in high developmen.
-Please refer to the code whenever you feels confused.

 ## Continuous Integration